tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 Before copying and forwarding the Client's TokenRequest request to the Issuer, the Attester validates the Client's stable mapping request as described in {{attester-stable-mapping}}.
 If this fails, the Attester MUST return an HTTP 400 error to the Client.
-Otherwise, the Attester then adds a header that includes the count of previous tokens as "Sec-Token-Count".
 The Attester MAY also add additional context information, but MUST NOT add information that will uniquely identify a Client.